-- 1. To produce pruned timber from the harvest of the pre-1990 trees by undertaking industry best practice silviculture operations that add value to the trees; - 2.
-To recognise the value in the carbon units attributable to the post-1989 trees by undertaking industry best practice silviculture operations for framing timber which means thinning of the post-1989 trees but no pruning in order to maximise the carbon stored in the trees. - To maximise the eventual return from the harvest of the post 1989 trees if harvest has not been limited by the sale of carbon units attributable to the trees, or if the economic return from harvesting is greater than the purchase of carbon units to enable harvesting; - 4.
-To maximise the return at harvest by using industry best practice harvest methods identified as being able to add value; - To contract with quality service providers able to add value to the silviculture and harvest activities; - 6.
+- 1. To recognise the value in the carbon units attributable to the post-1989 trees; - 2.
+Undertaking industry best practice silviculture operations for framing timber including thinning of the trees to preserve value in the event that they are harvested; - 3.
+To optimise the eventual return from the harvest of the trees if harvest has not been limited by the sale of carbon units attributable to the trees, or if the economic return from harvesting is greater than the purchase of carbon units to offset harvesting; - 4.
+To maximise the return at harvest by using industry best practice harvest methods identified as being able to add value: - 5.
+To contract with quality service providers able to add value to the silviculture and harvest activities; and - 6.
 To harness the scale and common interests of the investment with those of other investments managed by the Manager to maximise the investment return.